agl/extract-nss-root-certs/README.markdown

 Extracting Mozilla's Root Certificates
 ======================================

+**This is a fork** that changes this code into a library that apps can use.

 When people need a list of root certificates, they often turn to Mozilla's.
 However, Mozilla doesn't produce a nice list of PEM encoded certificate, rather they keep them in a form which is convenient for NSS to build from:

     https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt